 Quick access to your bag is also something you’ll think about.
 Beginner climbers most often start out climbing single pitch routes.
 This means that the bag you bring with you is never more than a minute away.
 You can always be lowered back to the ground quickly, even while you’re climbing, if that is what you feel like you need to do.

 Create less variables with insulin and food

-The best way for me to control Type 1 variables is by eating low carb, especially on days when I am going to be out at the rock all day.
+The best way for me to control type 1 variables is by eating low carb, especially on days when I am going to be out at the rock all day.
 With less carbs, I have to do less insulin, which reduces the chances of a low.
-Higher fat foods keep me energized and sustained, so things like avocados, nuts, eggs, and cheese are often a part of my climbing day diet.
+Higher fat foods keep me energized and sustained, so things like avocados, nuts, eggs and cheese are often a part of my climbing day diet.
 Eating like this also takes away the plummeting energy levels that happen if you are trying to sustain yourself for a long time on high sugar foods.

 Put your sites away from your harness

-If you use a pump or CGM, be aware of where your site is in comparison to your harness.
+If you use a pump or continuous glucose monitor (CGM), be aware of where your site is in comparison to your harness.
 Having anything in my hips tends to be a bad idea.
 Legs site can work for me, but I intentionally place the site higher or lower than where my harness sits.
 Unless you’re climbing an off-width or a chimney (if you’re a beginner, you won’t be), arms are great.
 Once you’re climbing rock like that, you’ll have all of this figured out on your own anyways.

 Seriousness of belaying